cryptonector/ctp/README.md

    Values are reference counted and so released immediately when the last reference is dropped.

- - The other implementation ("slot list") has O(1) reads, and O(N) writes (where N is the maximum number of live threads that have read the variable), with readers never calling the allocator after the first read in any given thread, and writers never calling the allocator while holding a lock.
+ - The other implementation ("slot list") has O(1) lock-less (but spinning) reads, and O(N log(M)) serialized writes where N is the maximum number of live threads that have read the variable and M is the number of referenced values).

+   Readers never call the allocator after the first read in any given thread, and writers never call the allocator while holding the writer lock.

    Readers have to loop over their fast path, a loop that can run indefinitely if there are infinitely many higher-priority writers who